parrt/msds501/projects/enron.md

 `python condense.py` *path-to-maildir*

 where *path-to-maildir* indicates the exact path of your mail directory.
 This allows us to place the mail directory anywhere on the disk and still use the same script.
 The execution of your finished script takes about two or three minutes depending on the speed of your machine.
-After execution, your script should leave file `enron.feather` in the current directory.
-The columns of the data frame must be in order exactly: `MailID`, `Date`, `From`, `To`, `Recipients`, `Subject`, `filename`:
+After execution, your script should leave file `enron.feather` in the current working directory (the directory from which you execute the `python` command).
+The columns of the data frame must be exactly these columns and in this order: `MailID`, `Date`, `From`, `To`, `Recipients`, `Subject`, `filename`; for example:

 <img src="figures/enron-df.png" width="100%">

-`Recipients` indicates the number of people on the `To:` line for a single email message and `filename` is the subdirectory of `maildir` that contains the mail message.
+`Recipients` indicates the number of people on the `To:` line for a single email message file and `filename` is the subdirectory of `maildir` plus the filename that contains the mail message.

 (You will need to install Python `pyarrow` package to save in feather format.)